 Is there an advantage to being in a 900 Division?
 It all depends on your point of view.
 Loved ones may catch a glimpse of the recruit in photos posted on the RTC’s fB page.
 The recruits in a 900 division get to interact with civilians more than those in a regular division if they are at extra PIR’s or events in the community.
 The recruits often begin working together as a team faster than those in a regular division, but not always.
 There is extra work involved since these recruits go through the same training that those in a regular division do as well as having the practices for PIR.
 There is nothing special after BC tied to being in a 900 division.

 What do the "extras" in a 900 Division do?
 There are extras in each 900 division.
 They train just like everyone else in the division.
 They must be ready if called upon to take the place of a recruit who is sick or injured or who is otherwise unable to perform.
 Some of the extras help to clean the stands, Drill Hall, rooms used for preparation....
 Some will be in charge of setting things up and putting things away before and after PIR.
+Some will great guests and check their names against the Access List.
+Some of the extras will be escorts and assist with seating those in need of wheelchairs or other assistance.
+Some will be "seaters" and direct guests to the appropriate section.
 (If you have a recruit who is one of the extras, please let me know what else the "extras" do.
 Thanks.)

 Here are the current 900 Divisions: